As winter is upon us, I cannot stress enough the importance of feeding the birds in your garden, regularly.

 Bread- Although it is not harmful to birds, it has very little nutritional value as it does not contain the protein and fats needed to supply energy.

-Avoid mouldy/stale food and anything salted.
+A word of caution-Avoid mouldy/stale food and anything salted.

 The comforting thought is, you will be assisting in the conservation of many of our favourite birds and you will be rewarded.
 How?
 When the weather takes a turn for the worst, new species will take the opportunity to visit your garden in their search for food.